Home

 1. Spongy brakes due to reduced braking power

-2. Longer stopping distance from a lack of hydraulic pressure
+2. Longer stopping distance due to a lack of hydraulic pressure

 3. A loose brake pedal that goes to the floor